 Coulson, however, thought that one argument in the case was "particularly interesting for the cannabis industry" as it involved Section 7 of the Canadian Charter of Rights and Freedoms – the part that protects an individual's autonomy and personal legal rights from actions of the government in Canada.

-The Supreme Court of Canada dealt with Section 7 in its 2016 Allard decision that involved it saying that medical cannabis patients deserve "reasonable access" to their medicine.
+The Federal Court of Canada dealt with Section 7 in its 2016 Allard decision that involved it saying that medical cannabis patients deserve "reasonable access" to their medicine.

 The respondents in the case that was decided today tried to argue that the cannabis stores should be able to stay open because they provide that access.